 You have invested hundreds of dollars and hours in making your comic book, and now you have it before you.
 The only thing left is to publish it on the market and the praise and money will start pouring in, right?

 Not so fast!
-There is an informational war going on out there.
+When considering tips on comic book printing, there is an informational war going on out there.
 Everyone is working on getting their information received by readers, listeners, publishers, businesses, or regular passersby.
 The “forest” is huge and you must make sure that your particular tree is the one that will be spotted and paid attention to.
 How can you do this?
 By devising a dominant marketing strategy.

 Buy a book or spend some time on a marketing course, so you can use that knowledge to market and make a decent return on investment.
 You’ve invested plenty in your comic book — it’s time to get a return on your investment.